-Ancient holy f*cking rage I’d carried for my ancestors, carried for my sisters, and now carry for the inner child inside peering out my eye sockets at the sh*t storm of a world we’ve created for ourselves.
+Ancient holy f*cking rage I’d carried for my ancestors, carried for my sisters, and now carry for the inner child peering out my eye sockets at the sh*t storm of a world we’ve created for ourselves.

 If I were speaking, right now is when I’d let the mic go silent long enough to make the audience squirm.

-Red hot holy rage twisted up my spine like slithering snakes log-jamming my throat as I wanted to scream for all of my sisters, scream for all of my brothers, and scream for our children who stand to inherit our mess.
+Red hot holy rage twisted up my spine like slithering snakes log-jamming my throat as I wanted to scream for all of my sisters, scream for all of my brothers, and scream for our children who stand to inherit this mess.